2025 Evidence Analysis Center Summer Fellowships

-The Academy of Nutrition and Dietetics Foundation (Foundation) is seeking two doctoral students who are RDN members of the Academy to serve as their 2024 Summer Evidence Analysis Center (EAC) fellows.
-The fellows will work closely with the Academy’s Research, International and Scientific Affairs (RISA) EAC team and content experts in the proposed research areas.
+The Academy of Nutrition and Dietetics Foundation (Foundation) is seeking two doctoral students who are RDN members of the Academy to serve as their 2025 Summer Evidence Analysis Center (EAC) fellows.
+The fellows will work closely with the Academy’s EAC team and content experts in the proposed research areas.

-This opportunity, available through funding from the Foundation’s Research Endowment, is a full-time, remote fellowship role for 12 weeks followed by necessary publication activities throughout fall 2024.
+This opportunity, available through funding from the Foundation’s Research Endowment, is the equivalent of full-time for 12 weeks and includes nearly full-time effort early on in the fellowship followed by necessary publication activities throughout fall 2025.

 Application

 Questions?
 Please visit the Foundation’s fellowship page to read the Frequently Asked Questions first.
-Further questions can be directed via email to Elisha Reichling, MS, RDN, LDN, Program Manager, Academy of Nutrition and Dietetics Foundation at ereichling@eatright.org with the subject “EAC Fellowship.”
+Further questions can be directed via email to Nicci Brown, MS, RDN, FAND, Program Director, Academy of Nutrition and Dietetics Foundation at nbrown@eatright.org with the subject “EAC Fellowship.”

 Background

 The Academy of Nutrition and Dietetics has invested in developing and synthesizing evidence to support evidence-based practice since 2004.
-The Evidence Analysis Center (EAC) is a branch of the Academy’s Research, International, and Scientific Affairs (RISA) team, and its staff work with content advisors and expert advisory groups to conduct scoping and systematic reviews, evidence-based nutrition practice guidelines, and consensus and position papers.
+The Evidence Analysis Center (EAC) is a branch of the Academy’s Research team, and its staff work with content advisors and expert advisory groups to conduct scoping and systematic reviews, evidence-based nutrition practice guidelines, and consensus and position papers.

-The researched topics are ones prioritized by the Council on Research and through member and staff recommendations in addition to evidence-based nutrition practice guidelines and position papers that continually need updating.
-The output of this work is used by the Policy Initiatives and Advocacy, Publications, Continuing Education, and Nutrition Service Coverage teams in their work.
+The researched topics are ones prioritized through member and staff recommendations in addition to evidence-based nutrition practice guidelines and position papers that continually need updating.
+The output of this work is used by the policy and advocacy, publications, lifelong learning, and nutrition service coverage teams in their work.
 Additionally, the journal articles, guidelines, and position statements are used by educators, students, practitioners in a variety of settings, clinical nutrition managers, and grant writers and funders.

-In an effort to train more RDNs in the methodology behind scoping and systematic reviews and to address topics prioritized by the Academy’s Policy Initiatives and Advocacy team, a summer EAC fellowship was created and funded by the Academy Foundation.
-The summer of 2021 was the inaugural year for the summer fellowship program, and two fellows worked collaboratively on systematic reviews in dyslipidemia with particular interest in adults older than 65 years of age.
-The process was highly successful, and the first manuscript was submitted for publication.
+In an effort to train more RDNs in the methodology behind scoping and systematic reviews and to address topics prioritized by the Academy’s Policy and Advocacy team, a summer EAC fellowship was created and funded by the Academy Foundation through its Research Endowment.
+The summer of 2021 was the inaugural year for the summer fellowship program, and two fellows worked collaboratively on systematic reviews annually since then.

 Overview